Picking Winners: A Data Driven Approach to Evaluating the Quality of Startup Companies: Conclusion

 \section{Conclusion}

+We have presented a Bayesian modeling framework for evaluating the quality of startup companies using online data.
+We first analyzed features constructed from our dataset to gain an empirical understanding of which factors influence company success.
+Then, we introduced a Brownian motion model for the evolution of a startup company's funding rounds to calculate the relevant probabilities of exiting.
+From there, we developed four variants of the Brownian motion model using either different likelihood or prior distribution specifications.
+We estimated the four models on data for thousands of companies.
+Because we focused on a Bayesian modeling framework, we were able to use our parameter estimations to determine which features are associated with successful companies with statistical significance.
+Furthermore, our use of hierarchical Bayesian modeling to estimate a sector-specific model allowed us to gain insight into how the factors of success differ for companies in different industries.

-We have presented a new framework for constructing portfolios of items which either have huge returns or very low returns.
-We formulated the problem as one of maximizing the probability at least one item achieving a large return, or winning.
+In addition to our framework for evaluating the quality of startups, we have presented the picking winners framework for constructing portfolios of items which either have huge returns or very low returns.
+We formulated the problem as one of maximizing the probability of at least one item achieving a large return, or winning.
 The submodularity of this probability allowed us to efficiently construct portfolios using a greedy approach.

-We applied our portfolio construction method to investing in startup companies, which have this top-heavy return structure.
-To calculate the relevant probabilities of winning, or exiting in the case of startup companies, we developed a Brownian motion model for the evolution of a startup company's funding rounds.
-We estimated this model on data for thousands of companies and found certain features are associated with successful companies.
-We also constructed portfolios with our approach which outperform top venture capital firms.
-The results show that our modeling and portfolio construction method are effective and they provide a quantitative methodology for venture capital investment.
+We applied our portfolio construction method to startup companies, which have this top-heavy return structure.
+To calculate the relevant probabilities of winning, we used our estimated Brownian motion model.
+We constructed portfolios with our approach which outperform top venture capital firms.
+The results show that our modeling and portfolio construction method are effective and provide a quantitative methodology for evaluating the quality of startup companies.

 There are several future steps for this work.
 One concerns the manner in which company exits are treated.
 Acquisitions and IPOs are equivalent in our model, but in reality IPOs are much more rare and can result in a much higher payoff.
 Our model could be modified to distinguish between IPOs and acquisitions, or it could incorporate the monetary value of the IPO or acquisition.
 For IPOs this valuation data is public, but acquisition data is generally private and may be difficult to obtain.